markfinger/webpack-build/README.md

 };
 ```

-To apply any environment configuration, pass in the `env` option to the wrapper
+To apply an environment configuration, pass in the `env` option to the wrapper

 ```javascript
 var build = require('webpack-build');